pandey-ankit/helidon-mp/create-native-image/create-native-image.md

 GraalVM is a high-performance JDK distribution that can accelerate any Java workload running on the HotSpot JVM.

 GraalVM Native Image ahead-of-time compilation enables you to build lightweight Java applications that are smaller, faster, and use less memory and CPU.
-At build time, GraalVM Native Image analyzes a Java application and its dependencies to identify just what classes, methods, and fields are absolutely necessary and generates optimized machine code for just those elements.
+At build time, GraalVM Native Image analyzes a Java application and its dependencies to identify just what classes, methods, and fields are necessary and generates optimized machine code for just those elements.

 GraalVM Enterprise Edition is available for use on Oracle Cloud Infrastructure (OCI) at no additional cost.